ResidentMario/watsongraph/README.md

 An example of a web application using this code is provided in the [cultural-insight](https://github.com/ResidentMario/cultural-insight) repository.

+The code is `Python 3`-only for the moment.

 ## Setup

 `watsongraph` is [available on PyPi](https://pypi.python.org/pypi/watsongraph/): to get it simply call `pip install